Nebraska, Oklahoma voters look to fill empty Congressional seats Tuesday

 South Carolina

-Voters in South Carolina will cast ballots in a runoff contest between Cathrine Fleming Bruce and Krystle Matthews to determine who will challenge Scott in November.
+Voters in South Carolina cast ballots in a runoff contest to determine who will challenge Scott in November.

-Matthews serves in the state House of Representatives, wrangling the seat away from incumbent Republican Bill Crosby in 2018 before warding off a challenge from Republican challenger Jordan Pace in 2020.
+Krystle Matthews -- who serves in the state House of Representatives and wrangled the seat away from incumbent Republican Bill Crosby in 2018 before warding off a challenge from Republican challenger Jordan Pace in 2020 -- was projected to win after earning 55.8% of the vote with 98% of votes counted.

-Fleming Bruce is an author and entrepreneur who says she brings a new perspective to the race, citing her participation in the United Nations Summit.
+She bested Catherine Fleming Bruce, author and entrepreneur who said she brought a new perspective to the race, citing her participation in the United Nations Summit.